Fast Laravel Case Study: Laravel News

 Caching is the easy part.
 The real challenge is cache management.
 Knowing how long to cache and when to clear the cache.
 For Laravel News, we knew we wanted to cache the pages for a relatively long time.
 We started by caching for a day at the edge and a few minutes in the browser.

 The browser cache is the fastest.
 Cached pages are served directly from the user's browser.
 There is no web call.
-So you can see sub-millisecond response times.
+So you can see near instant response times.
 This allows the user to navigate a site very quickly.
 For example, reading an article, then returning to the home or blog page to read another.

 While the browser cache is fresh, it will not make a web request.
 So you don't want to cache on the browser for long.
-Again, we chose a few minutes.
+Again, we chose 10 minutes.
 A timeframe to align with typical usage.
 After that time, the browser would send a request to Cloudflare which could return its cached version.
 If the page had not changed, you got a quick 304.
 If the page changed, it was served from Cloudflare's edge.
 Both of which happen under 100ms.

 The gotcha for Laravel News was scheduled content.
 Articles are written beforehand and scheduled to be published.
 So there's no model event that fires when a scheduled article goes live.
 The published_at timestamp is already set - the article just becomes visible when it passes now().